Transparency Statement 2021

 As Independent members of the board the INEs provide a truly independent channel of communication for all partners and members of staff and as such are responsible for the whistleblowing process and are the first port of call for any whistle-blowers.

-The Board Governance Principles state that the Board should be of a size which enables the full engagements of all the Board members and of minimum of five members including the INEs.
+The Board Governance Principles state that the Board should be of a size which enables the full engagements of all the Board members and a minimum of five members including the INEs.
 In light of the size of the Firm and the number of public company audits undertaken the Board consider that it is appropriate to have two INEs as members of the Board.
-The Audit Firm Governance Code suggests a minimum of three INEs, a third appointment will be made when the Firm has been appointed as statutory auditor for an appropriate number and size of public company clients.
+The Audit Firm Governance Code suggests a minimum of three INEs, a third appointment will be made when the Firm has been appointed as statutory auditor for an appropriate number and size of public company clients or has grown to such a size and complexity whereby a third member would be appropriate.
 This is reviewed on a regular basis by the Board.

 Report of the Independent Non-Executives